Contact

 Willis

-Anna Frangou, Maria Elpida Vasilopoulou, Maria Pichler-Gaspari, Katerina Devetzi, Georgia Dimou, Lydia Kapouni, Magda Koukou-Ferra, Olga Markari / Sissi Tsagada, Fotini Mouchtari, Sofia Nikolaou, Marita Nikolitsa, Nefeli Dali, Areti Noti / Myrsini Petroutsou, Alexandra Spanou, Eleftheria Stamou / Eleni Fotou, Zoi Schoinoplokaki, Cecilia Hatziemmanouil / Myrsini Petroutsou, Despina Chrysostomou
+Anna Frangou, Maria Elpida Vassilopoulou, Maria Pichler-Gaspari, Katerina Devetzi, Georgia Dimou, Lydia Kapouni, Magda Koukou-Ferra, Olga Markari / Sissy Tsakgada, Fotini Mouchtouri, Sophia Nikolaou, Marita Nikolitsa, Nefeli Dali, Areti Noti / Myrsini Petroutsou, Alexandra Spanou, Eleftheria Stamou / Eleni Fotou, Zoi Schoinoplokaki, Cecilia Hatziemmanouil / Myrsini Petroutsou, Despina Chrysostomou

-With students from the Professional Dance School of the Greek National Opera
+With the Orchestra and students of the Greek National Opera Professional Dance School

 Ticket prices: €15, €20, €30, €35, €50, €55, €60, €80